wolf-artwork/Planned-Forniture/README.md

 ## 💻 Project

-The purpose of this project is to exercise the technologies used for Web Development pourposes.
+The purpose of this project is to exercise the technologies used and some Web Development ideas.

 ## 🔖 Layout